MVP for touristic app

 - Feature ideation and prioritization.

-- High Fidelity wireframes and prototype.
+- High-fidelity wireframes and prototypes.

-- Collaborate with Development during the implementation.
+- Collaborate with development before and during the implementation.

-Stakeholder interview – requirement analysis
+Stakeholder interview and requirement analysis

 During our first contact with the local tourism organizations we tried to understand what type of tourism there was on the area, in order to identify and understand the possible needs of the users and how we could improve the digital offering.